PuneetKumar1790/EY/README.md

 - Verify file formats (PDF, DOCX supported)

 **Email Not Sending:**
-- Verify Gmail App Password is correct
+- Verify SendGrid API key is correct and active
-- Check 2-Step Verification is enabled
+- Check sender email is verified in SendGrid dashboard
-- Ensure EMAIL_USER and EMAIL_PASS are set correctly
+- Ensure SENDGRID_API_KEY and SENDGRID_FROM_EMAIL are set correctly
+- Check SendGrid dashboard for delivery logs and errors

 **Workflow Failures:**
 - Check all required input files exist